 These are examples of some questions you may wish to discuss with a study abroad advisor or with potential program providers.

-In addition to the assistance that a study abroad advisor can provide, included below are several "Student Reflections" and "Staff Perspectives" from members of the University of Iowa community who have agreed to share their experiences in hopes that you might benefit from what they learned on their journeys abroad.
+In addition to the assistance that a study abroad advisor can provide, you can find several student reflections and staff perspectives from members of the University of Iowa community who have agreed to share their experiences in hopes that you might benefit from what they learned on their journeys abroad.
+Read these reflections here.

-Includes information about the University of Iowa Cultural Centers: Afro-American Center, Asian Pacific American Center, Latino Native American Center and LGBT Center.
+Includes information about the University of Iowa Cultural Centers: Afro-American Center, Asian Pacific American Center, Latino Native American Center and LGBTQ Center.

 The University of Iowa's center for students who are underrepresented in higher education offers a variety of services and resources.

 This is a program provider that offers funding opportunities specifically for diverse groups studying abroad, including racial and ethnic minorities.
 The site lists resources by country and provides some helpful guides for parents and students.